-Primary pneumonic plague has an incubation period of two to four days [36].
+Primary pneumonic plague has an incubation period of one to three days [34].
 Patients present with a very high fever of acute onset, chest pain, myalgia, a cough that may be purulent or bloody, malaise, headache, and increased respiratory and heart rates.
-The pneumonia may progress rapidly to multiple organ failure and death [29].
+The pneumonia may progress rapidly to multiple organ failure and death [32; 34].
 Other clinical manifestations may include coagulopathy with acral cyanosis, petechiae, dyspnea, stridor, and, finally, respiratory failure.
 A chest x-ray after two to three days of incubation will reveal a patchy or consolidated bronchopneumonia.
 Unless appropriate antibiotics are administered within 24 hours of the onset of symptoms, the death rate approaches 100% [9].

 The initial screening for plague is by microscopic analysis of stained samples from appropriate fluids, such as lymph node aspirate, blood, sputum, and/ or cerebrospinal fluid.
-Specimens should be taken prior to initiation of antibiotic therapy [35].
-Gram stain can show a characteristic gram-negative rod with a bipolar ("safety pin") appearance that is very suggestive of Y. pestis [29].
+Specimens should be taken prior to initiation of antibiotic therapy [39].
+Gram stain can show a characteristic gram-negative rod with a bipolar ("safety pin") appearance that is very suggestive of Y. pestis [39].
 When Wayson staining is used, the organism shows up as a light blue bacillus with dark blue polar bodies in a pink background.
 The nonspecific finding of increased leukocytes with a left shift is usually present.

 Isolation on culture media, biochemical testing, and phage lysis (for confirmation) may be performed [11].
 Culture is slow and may appear negative at 24 hours.
 Reference laboratories may perform polymerase chain reaction (PCR)-based assays and direct fluorescent antibody tests to detect the plague-specific Fraction 1 (F1) capsular antigen.
 A rapid diagnostic dipstick test, utilizing monoclonal antibodies to the F1 antigen, can provide results in as little as 15 minutes [11].
-This test has proven useful in field trials in Madagascar, and two commercially available dipsticks demonstrated "diagnostic potential" in a 2011 study [37].
-However, some virulent strains of Y. pestis, either natural or engineered, lack F1 protein capsules and would be undetected by these tests [38].
+This test has proven useful in field trials in Madagascar, and two commercially available dipsticks demonstrated "diagnostic potential" in a 2011 study [40].
+However, some virulent strains of Y. pestis, either natural or engineered, lack F1 protein capsules and would be undetected by these tests [41].

-The Working Group on Civilian Biodefense has developed recommendations for healthcare providers to follow in the event plague is used as a biologic weapon [29].
-Rapid administration of antibiotics plus supportive care is imperative.
+The Working Group on Civilian Biodefense developed recommendations for healthcare providers to follow in the event plague is used as a biologic weapon [32].
+In 2021, on the basis of new developments, expert forum discussions, and other considerations, the CDC published changes to these recommendations, as follows [42]: